Simply Put. Two Stage vs. Single Stage vs. Communicating Furnaces.

 Single Stage Furnaces

 Picture someone on a treadmill.
 Now picture that person going from a standstill to a full sprint at every work out.
-This is how a single stage furance operates; there's an "off" speed and then an "on" speed.
+This is how a single stage furnace operates; there's an "off" speed and then an "on" speed.
 They only have one stage of heat output - high.
-Single stage furnaces make sense for temperate climates or for folks on a tight budget.
+Single stage furnaces make sense for higher temperate climates, for smaller square footage homes or tight budgets.

 Two Stage Furnaces

-These furnaces operate much more efficiently.
-The first stage operates the majority of the time in most climates running at about 65%.
-When the temperature outside becomes extremely cold and the first stage is not sufficient enough, two stage furnaces kick it up for additional heat.
+This jogger starts out slow and only increases speed if needed.
+These two-stage furnaces operate much more efficiently.
+The variable or multi speed fan will slowly fill the duct work with air before speeding up to increase airflow.
+This will offer more even heating/cooling throughout the home.
+The first stage operates the majority of the time, in most climates, running at about 65% of the time.
+When the temperature outside becomes extremely cold and the first stage is not sufficient enough, the second stage automatically comes on for additional heat.
 Like finishing strong during a workout.
-They run quieter and don't operate at full-blast constantly.

-As the name suggests, the fan motor in these furnaces moves at different speeds to control the amount of heated air dispersed throughout the home as needed.
-Much like the effort needed for walking on a level surface, then up an incline, then up a hill and back down.
-Or any variation.
-So even when the furnace is not "on," the motor in a modulating furnace circulates air throughout the home.
-The result?
-More comfort, less energy consumption and lower utility bills every month.
+Much like the effort needed for walking a long way on a level surface, then up an slight incline, then down again.
+As the name suggests, the fan motor in these furnaces constantly modulates at different speeds to control the amount of air dispersed throughout the home.
+The temperature inside stays within two degrees at all times offering a consistent, comfortable indoor temperature.
+When the furnace is not "on," the motor in a modulating furnace continuously circulates air throughout the home resulting in better comfort, less energy consumption and lower utility bills.